How to warm up your voice in the morning? ( Fast & Easy )

 While we sleep a thick layer of mucus and phlegm form on our vocal cords and this is what actually makes the morning voice so unnatural.
 This morning voice sounds almost the same as when you got the flu.
 Once you wake up and go brush your teeth or shower you will notice that this kickstarts the process of eliminating all the excess mucus which has been deposited in your throat while you were sleeping.

 This is why some singers do a mouth rinse with a salted warm water solution, to start kickstarting this mucus eliminating process, although it is not really necessary.
 The problem with morning voice is that even if you have made a short vocal warm-up you still will not sound quite as good as usual, and this can be a problem if you have an early audition.
-In this case, my personal recommendation is to simply wake up earlier and allow your body to get rid of all the excess mucus and to also warm up your voice.
+In this case, my personal recommendation is to simply wake up earlier and allow your body to get rid of all the excess mucus and also warm up your voice.

 In addition to this, it is also a good idea to make sure that you are keeping a close eye on the health of your vocal cords.
 If your vocal cords are not in top health then it will be a lot harder to warm up in the morning sufficiently enough so you can actually sing.
 Your first goal should be to try and make your voice clear and soft which can be fairly difficult if you just woke up, my recommendation is to read my recent article to know how to do it properly How to have a clear voice for singing ( Fast & Easy ).